2020PB/police-brutality/reports/Arizona.md

 From an article in the Arizona Mirror, Tempe police are allowed to use pepper spray "against violent or non-compliant subjects, and on vicious animals."
 In addition, they must give verbal warning that they will escalate.
 No such warning was given.

-tags: shove, pepper-spray, spray, tackle, knee, arrest, taser, tase
+tags: shove, pepper-spray, spray, tackle, knee, arrest

 id: az-tempe-1